MrClock8163/ToolDocumentation/docs/source/vbnetframework/colorlibrary.rst

 	* sRGB
 	* linear RGB

-* Save and load colors from formatted .xml file
+* Save and load colors from .colorlib file

 * Pick color from loaded or copy-pasted images